lahmatiy/about.me/README.md

 # Hi, I'm Roman Dvornov!

-That's a repo of [my home page](https://lahmatiy.github.io/about.me/).
+This repo is source of [my homepage](https://lahmatiy.github.io/about.me/).

 ## How to contribute

 PR's are very welcome!
+All the data about me in `rdvornov.json`.